Extended Vita (CV)

 2009 Brannon-Wranosky, Jessica.
 “Defining the United States-Mexico Border and Immigration from 1910-1920: Geographical, Cultural, Economic, and Political Communities,” Journal of South Texas 22 (Spring 2009), 67-84.

-2016-currently Project Director, Handbook of Texas Women Project.
+2016-currently Founding Project Director, Handbook of Texas Women Project.
 Austin: Texas State Historical Association Press, https://texaswomen.tshaonline.org.

 2020 Brannon-Wranosky, Jessica.
 “Woman Hollering Creek and Other Histories of Texas Women and the Land [Digital Article and Visual Display].”
-Texas General Land Office Save Texas History Program.
+Texas General Land Office, Save Texas History.
 Available via https://medium.com/save-texas-history/woman-hollering-creek-and-other-histories-of-texas-women-and-the-land-69894ea7f9f2.

 2019 Brannon-Wranosky, Jessica, ed.
-Texas Women and the Vote: A Look At Texas Women Who Worked for Voting Rights Before and After 1920—To Commemorate the Centennial of Texas’s Ratification of Nineteenth Amendment (e-book and accompanying webpage).
-Available via https://texaswomen.tshaonline.org/suffrage/.
+Texas Women and the Vote: A Look At Texas Women Who Worked for Voting Rights Before and After 1920—To Commemorate the Centennial of Texas Ratification of Nineteenth Amendment (e-book).
+Austin: Texas State Historical Association Press, 2019.E-book and webpage available via https://texaswomen.tshaonline.org/suffrage/.

 2017 Brannon-Wranosky, Jessica, ed.
 Women Across Texas History: Volume 2—Early Twentieth Century (e-book).
 Austin: Texas State Historical Association Press, 2017.
 Available via https://join.tshaonline.org/ebook-offers/texas-women/enthusiast/.